underscoreio/shapeless-guide/src/pages/generic/products.md

 writeCsv(List(Booking("Lecture hall", new Date())))
 ```

-The good news is that the code doesn't compile---we won't
-accidentally deploy an application that fails at runtime.
-The bad news is that we aren't told *why* it doesn't compile.
-Implicit resolution is a heuristic search process:
+The message we get here isn't very helpful.
-the compiler tries many different combinations of the
+All the compiler knows is
-`implicit vals` and `implicit defs` it has at its disposal
-to produce a `CsvWriter` for the relevant `HList`.
-It either finds a compatible combination or it doesn't.
+it tried a lot of implicit resolution rules
+and couldn't make them work.
-If resolution fails it has no idea which combination
-came closest to the desired result,
+It has no idea which combination came closest to the desired result,
 so it can't tell us where the source(s) of failure lie.

+We'll discuss debugging implicit resolution in more detail next chapter.
+For now, the good news is that implicit resolution always fails at compile time.
+There's relatively little chance that we will end up
+with code that fails during execution.